-It is often the case in Wisconsin to receive two different citations when you are charged with an OWI, you will be charged with two different offenses.
+It is often the case in Wisconsin to receive two different citations when you are arrested for drunk driving.
 First, you will be issued a citation or charged with operating a motor vehicle under the influence of an intoxicant (OWI).
 Second, you will be issued a citation or charged with operating a motor vehicle with a prohibited alcohol concentration (PAC) if the level of your blood alcohol concentration (BAC) is greater than .08.
 A PAC charge does not depend on the level of your impairment like an OWI.
 Your ability to operate your vehicle does not make a difference in this case.
 The OWI and PAC citations give prosecutors two chances to get a conviction.
 However, even if you are convicted of both charges, you will only face penalties for, or be sentenced, on one of these charges.

-Furthermore, you can be charged with operating a motor vehicle with any detectable amount of a restricted controlled in your blood.
+Another common OWI charge is operating a motor vehicle with a detectable amount of a restricted controlled in your blood.
 The key point is that the law only requires a “detectable amount” of a substance.
-It does not matter if you were currently under the influence of THC at the time of your arrest if blood test results indicate any amount of Delta-nine, a metabolite of THC.
+It does not matter if you were under the influence of THC at the time of your arrest if the blood test results indicate any amount of Delta-nine, a metabolite of THC.
 It is especially important when faced with a charge of operating with a restricted controlled substance that you contact Anderson & O’Connell, S.C.
 We will analyze your case and determine whether or not the officer that pulled you over had a legitimate reason (reasonable suspicion or probable cause) to stop you.